-The following asteroid belt visualization shows just how surrounded we are on planet Earth — in the middle of an asteroid shooting gallery…
+The following asteroid belt visualization shows just how surrounded we are on planet Earth.
+We are in the middle of an asteroid shooting gallery…

-Most asteroids come from a region in space between the planets Mars and Jupiter called the asteroid belt – a place loaded with irregular shaped objects ranging in size from dust particles all the way up to many, many miles across.
+Most asteroids come from a region in space between the planets Mars and Jupiter called the asteroid belt.
+It’s a region loaded with irregular shaped objects.
+They range in size from dust particles all the way up to a mile or more across.

-Portions of the asteroid belt are very dense with objects, and frequent collisions take place, changing the orbital nature of the objects themselves (like a ping-pong gallery).
+Portions of the asteroid belt are very dense with objects.
+Frequent collisions take place.
+These collisions change the orbital nature of the objects themselves (like a ping-pong gallery).
 Some of these result in eventual collisions with the Earth’s atmosphere as meteors or ‘shooting stars’.